5 Job Interview Tips From An Airbnb Machine Learning Engineer

-No recruiter or hiring manager expects a machine learning engineer to be an expert in everything, according to Mahapatra.
+No recruiter or hiring manager expects a machine learning engineer or a data scientist to be an expert in everything, according to Mahapatra.
 Instead of stretching yourself thin trying to prove that you can do everything, he suggests highlighting the things you know really well.

 “Machine learning is a field which is growing really fast.
 There’s no way a person can be good at everything.
 It’s just impossible,” he said.
 “We really like candidates who are really specialized—they know one thing really well and can do that [one thing] well.”

 That one thing might be building training infrastructure, or natural language processing, or even the building of certain models that can go into production—focusing on just one thing and specializing in it can be an asset.

 Tip 4: Be ready to explain everything—and have patience

 As machine learning and artificial intelligence play a bigger role in ordinary people’s lives, it’s important for the engineers behind the algorithms to be able to explain their models, decisions, and the flow-on effects of their algorithms.
 This is something that hiring managers will be looking for, according to Mahapatra, who added that the ability to explain a model is an increasingly valuable skill.